KerensaMathews/learning-github/README.md

 ### Future

-- Will likely adjust styling periodically, for the resume page individually and/or as part of a larger site redesign.
+- Will adjust styling periodically, for the resume page individually and/or as part of a larger site redesign.
 - Will update resume sections with new information as necessary.